Wildfire Temperatures Key to Better Understanding Air Quality

 When wildfires burn, they don’t only damage land, homes, and businesses.
 Wildfire emissions, which can be transported over long distances, can be toxic and contribute to the formation of secondary pollutants such as ozone and fine particles in the atmosphere.
 Those emissions affect human health and the environment, so scientists want to know what’s in wildfire smoke.
 According to new research from CIRES and NOAA, what matters most is not what kind of fuel is burning, but the temperature at which it burns.

-“If we know the temperature of a fire, we can better estimate what comes out of it, independent of what’s burning,” said Carsten Warneke, a CIRES researcher at the University of Colorado Boulder working in the NOAA Earth System Research Laboratory and a co-author on the paper, published July 3 in the journal Atmospheric Chemistry and Physics.
+“If we know the temperature of a fire, we can better estimate what comes out of it, independent of what’s burning,” said Carsten Warneke, a CIRES researcher at the University of Colorado Boulder working in the NOAA Earth System Research Laboratories and a co-author on the paper, published July 3 in the journal Atmospheric Chemistry and Physics.
 “With that information, we’ll be able to simplify the emissions models, better predict the downwind impacts of wildfires, and get much better forecasts for air quality.”

 It looks like lower-temperature fires actually produce more tiny particles called aerosols, which can get into people's lungs and mix in the atmosphere to form haze and other air pollutants downstream.